Ipe wood and Decking

 The color of Ipe wood is mostly a deep reddish brown, though variation is possible as with all woods.
 The enormous geographic range of Ipe especially can create variance in color and appearance based on local climate and soil chemistry and even how and when it is cut.
 Obviously, this is where some amount of quality control is necessary.

-Ipe quality control is very important to us; follow the link to learn more about our quality control efforts.
-Ipe wood is prized for its lustrous rich brown color, but like all wood, it will fade in sunlight to an attractive silvery-gray patina if left untreated.
-You can retain the brown hue and radiant texture by periodically treating your wood with an appropriate timber oil or by periodically using a deck cleaner and deck brightener.
+Because Ipe quality control is very important to us; we have an in depth process we follow to ensure our material meets the grade.
+Ipe wood is prized for its lustrous rich brown color, but like all wood it will fade in sunlight to an attractive silvery-gray patina if left untreated.
+Similarly, you can retain the brown hue and radiant texture by periodically treating your wood with an appropriate timber oil or by periodically using a deck cleaner and deck brightener.

 Ipe lumber is most commonly used for decks, bridge building projects, boardwalks, marinas, outdoor furniture, and other outdoor applications.
 If the boards are kiln dried, Ipe wood can also make for an attractive interior flooring option.
 Because of Ipe’s incredible durability, it is usually chosen for very high traffic areas, where it can last for many, many years.